DillonAd/DillonAd.github.io/_drafts/2019-08-19-Introduction-To-The-Specification-Pattern.md

 # Conclusion

-In the end, there are many ways to acheive the same benefits the Specification pattern provides.
+In the end, there are many ways to achieve the same benefits the Specification pattern provides.
 That being said, I believe the Specification pattern provides the cleanest and most testable solution.
 With the combination of readability and testability, I truly believe that this pattern can be of great benefit to applications that utilize a lot of query logic.